Inflectra/rapise-dynamics-ax/DesktopClient/README.md

 - Reusable functions are defined in `User.js`.
 - Data for each test case is defined in `Data.xlsx`.
-- `Dropdowns.xlsx` contains lists of values for RVL dropdowns.
+- `Dropdowns.xlsx` contains lists of values for [RVL dropdowns](https://rapisedoc.inflectra.com/Guide/rvl_editor/#param-dropdowns).
-- `Output.xlsx` is used to persist data between test executions.
+- `Output.xlsx` is used to persist data between test executions (see SetOutputValue, GetOutputValue common functions below).

 The way of test parameterization and reading data from an Excel spreadsheet is described in the docs: